lsst-dm/dmtn-208/index.rst

 The results of a cutout request will only be accessible by the user who requested the cutout.
 If that user wishes to share the results with others, they must download them and put them in some other data store that supports sharing.
+(As mentioned above, they could share the direct URLs to the images, but these URLs will be unwieldy and temporary, so this approach is not recommended.)

 Quotas and throttling
 ---------------------